eppl-erau-db/amigo_ros2/Sensor_Display/README.md

 FLUSH PRIVILEGES;
 ```

+3. Setup the place for gas sensor data to be stored
 This creates the Database and table to store the gas sensor data in
 ```
 CREATE DATABASE Gas_Sensors;